 Click on one of the following topics to see the flowchart.
 These flowcharts are in PDF format.

 The Birth, Marriage, Death Search Index covers births, marriages, and deaths appearing in the Brantford Expositor.
 Notices for anniversaries, divorces, birthdays, and naturalizations are also included for some years.
 The index lists the date of the notice not the date of the event.
 The actual notice is only available on microfilm at the Main Library.
 Non-residents can request photocopies of notices as outlined above.
-Click here to view a brief video on using the BMD index.

 The Album of Honour for Brant County was compiled in 1946 by the Brantford Kinsmen Club to commemorate those of Brantford, the County of Brant and the peoples of the Six Nations who served Canada during the Second World War.
 From 1939 until 1945, over 6000 men and women of Brant County joined the armed forces.
 Over 300 never returned.
 To view the photos and biographies of these brave men who made the ultimate sacrifice please click on the Virtual War Memorial link.